Education costs money. And good education costs more.

 APEC Schools is grounded in a methodology of teaching and learning that is modern and progressive.
 They lean towards learning by doing, which is a key ingredient of their constructivist methodology.
 For more information on their methodology and programs, read our blog post here.

 The difference is, APEC Schools charge way lower even than the average private school.
-Parents looking to enroll their child to a school that is aligned with modern educational practices have to prepare over Php100,000 at least for the tuition of their child.
-However APEC Schools charge even lower than 50% of that.
-They’re tuition fee ranges at Php36,000-44,000 for Metro Manila and P30,000 – 40,000 for Lipa and San Pablo sites, and for a progressive school, this is really affordable.
-Now they also offer a homeschooling program which has lower tuition fees than the average homeschooling fees in the Philippines.
+Parents looking to enroll their child in a school that is aligned with modern educational practices have to prepare over Php100,000 at least for the tuition of their child.
+However, APEC Schools charge even lower than 50% of that.
+The tuition fee ranges at Php36,000-44,000 for Metro Manila and P30,000 – 40,000 for Lipa and San Pablo sites, and for a progressive school, this is really affordable.
+Now they also offer a homeschooling program that has lower tuition fees than the average homeschooling fees in the Philippines.

 The cost of good private education does not have to be high.
 That’s what APEC Schools are proving, and that’s what they’ve been successful at doing.

 Become one of our students today.
 Visit https://apecschoolsinc.secure.force.com/Registration/ to start the enrollment process by getting your student number for free!